rohit-rkmr/Movie-Picker/README.md

 **Happy movie-watching!**:clapper::smile:
 ### Info
+* A simple Python Program
-Uses a IMDbPY python package to get data of the top 250 imdb movies
+* Uses a IMDbPY python package to get data of the top 250 imdb movies